How far along are you and when will you be done?

 - If you still can't find a report for a specific behavior: open Canvas, click the Help menu, then click the Report a Problem link.
 (Depending on your institution's preference, reporting a problem in Canvas may include a different process.
 Please follow the process established by your institution.)

-Where should I put my feedback?
+Where should I put my other feedback?

 We love feedback.
 Let us know if you love something, or just have general thoughts on our approach.
 There's a button on the main page of the focus group that will direct you to the appropriate feedback forum.